-Mickey Rooney was an Elvis Fan!- By Barbara Lee
+Mickey Rooney was an Elvis Fan! - By Barbara Lee

 Mickey Rooney

-It is a fact that Elvis did meet Judy's fifth and final husband, Mickey Deems, when Deems managed the then famouse New York Discoteque, "Jillys."
+It is a fact that Elvis did meet Judy's fifth and final husband, Mickey Deems, when Deems managed the then famous New York Discoteque, "Jillys."
 Elvis promised something to Deems in the way of memorabilia for a museum he (Deems) was opening, and gladly contributed a pair of Mardi Gras Mask cufflinks to the entreprenuer.
 Viewing these same cufflinks in a friend's private collection was an thrilling moment for me.

 "SORRY I HAVE TO RUN..WILL CATCH UP ASAP WE WILL BE BACK SOMETIME IN JANUARY.
 PLEASE KEEP IN TOUCH.